xgcm/xgcm/doc/grid_ufuncs.rst

 .. note::

-    Supplying metrics directly to grid ufuncs is not yet implemented, but will be soon!
+    Automatically supplying metrics directly to grid ufuncs is not yet implemented, but will be soon!
+    For now, if you need a metric in your grid ufunc, simply include it as an input and pass it explicitly.
     To work with metrics outside of grid ufuncs see the documentation page on metrics.